wo-language/wo/justifications.md

 ### This doc is heavily subjected to change

-In here, I give explain, argue for, and document Wo's design decisions.
-Maybe it could be interesting to some people, but it serves as an important documentation, so I know what has already been considered and tested.
+In here, I explain and argue for Wo's design decisions.
+Maybe it could be interesting to some people, but it serves as an important documentation, so I know what has already been considered and tried.

 ### Index